lucit-cc/lucit-layout-drive-api/README.md

 1. Clone this repo to a local directory
 2. Run `composer install`
-3. Copy `tests/.env.sample.php` to `tests/.env`
+3. Copy `examples/.env.sample.php` to `examples/.env.php`
-4. Update `.env` with the required settings
+4. Update `.env.php` with the required settings
-5. Run the command `php tests/test.php` and you should see valid output
+5. Run the command `php examples/example-pull.php` and you should see valid output